MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-guide.md

 6. You should now see the template populated with data from your own guides.
 If you have not operated any guides yet, your reports may appear blank.
 The reports are described in detail in **Take a tour of reports** later in this topic.

+    SCREEN SHOT GOES HERE (example-report)

 7. Save the configured reports to a convenient place on your computer for later use.

-8. Select the Refresh button on the Home ribbon to update your reports with the most recent Guides data.
+8. Select the **Refresh** SCREEN SHOT GOES HERE button on the Home ribbon to update your reports with the most recent Guides data.

-Open your reports
+### Open your reports

 Once you have set up and saved the Guides Analytics Template on your computer, simply launch Power BI Desktop and open your saved report.
-Power BI Desktop has a File – Open – Recent items list that is convenient for finding your previously opened reports.
+Power BI Desktop has a **File – Open – Recent** items list that is convenient for finding your previously opened reports.

-Take a tour of reports
+## Take a tour of reports

 Both the Guides Analytics and Guides Analytics Demo apps contain two reports: Guides Usage and Process Time-Tracking.

-Guides Usage
+### Guides Usage report

 The Guides Usage report provides an overview of all the guides used in your organization.
 The following graphic illustrates the parts of the report.

+SCREEN SHOT GOES HERE (guides-usage-report)

 1. Which guides are included in the report.

    Use the drop-down menu to select which guides are used to generate the visuals and statistics in the report.
 Changing the selection in this drop-down changes the values in all parts of the report.
-By default, the All option is selected to give you an overview of all your organization’s guides.
+By default, the **All** option is selected to give you an overview of all your organization’s guides.

 2. Use the summary statistics to quickly answer the following questions:

-•	Guides.
-How many guides have been used by at least one operator to date?
+   - **Guides.** How many guides have been used by at least one operator to date?

-•	Users.
-How many users have operated at least one guide to date?
+   - **Users.** How many users have operated at least one guide to date?

-•	Devices.
-How many devices have been used to operate at least one guide to date?
+   - **Devices.** How many devices have been used to operate at least one guide to date?

-•	Runs.
-How many total runs have been completed to date?
+   - **Runs.** How many total runs have been completed to date?

 3. Is daily guide usage changing?

    The bar chart of run counts (y-axis) per day (x-axis) allows you to see trends such as increasing, decreasing, or stable daily guides usage.

-Drill up/Expand to the next level.
-In Power BI, dates have a hierarchy of year, quarter, month, day.
+   **Drill up/Expand to the next level.** In Power BI, dates have a hierarchy of year, quarter, month, day.
 By default, this bar chart displays run counts per day.
-To see total run counts per month, first select the chart and then select the Drill Up button in the upper right-hand corner of the chart.
+To see total run counts per month, first select the chart and then select the **Drill Up** button in the upper right-hand corner of the chart.

+   SCREEN SHOT GOES HERE (drill-up-button)

-To return to the per day view, select the Drill Mode button, and then select the month bar you want to drill into.
+To return to the per day view, select the **Drill Mode** button, and then select the month bar you want to drill into.

+   SCREEN SHOT GOES HERE (drill-up-button)

-Alternatively, select the Expand to the next level button to drill back down.
+Alternatively, select the **Expand to the next level** button to drill back down.

+   SCREEN SHOT GOES HERE (expand-to-next-level)

-Filter by Date.
-Change the date range by using the Filter by Date slicer.
+   **Filter by Date.** Change the date range by using the Filter by Date slicer.
 Select the start or end date to set them manually, or move the slider.

+> [!NOTE]
-Note: The date filter is applied to all visuals and statistics in the report.
+> The date filter is applied to all visuals and statistics in the report.

 4. What is the most frequently used guide?

    The bar chart of run counts (x-axis) per guide (y-axis) allows you to quickly identify which guides are used most and least in your organization (top and bottom of the chart respectively).
 If you have many guides, you may need to scroll within this chart.

 5. What is the average run time per guide?

    The bar chart of average run time in minutes (x-axis) per guide (y-axis) allows you to quickly identify the guides that take the most or least amount of time to operate (top and bottom of chart respectively).
 If you have many guides, you may need to scroll within this chart.

 ### Process Time-Tracking report
 Use the Process Time-Tracking report to drill into usage and step-level run time data for a single guide.